 To keep things easy, all components can share a single client.
 This can be done by instantiating several components in your

-The v3 SDK simplifies the Advanced Fraud Tools integration by pulling your environment and Kount merchant ID (if applicable) directly from your gateway configuration.
+The v3 SDK simplifies the Advanced Fraud Management Tools integration by pulling your environment and Kount merchant ID (if applicable) directly from your gateway configuration.
 As a result, you'll only need to pass

 kount: true to the data collector component in your client-side code, instead of having to specify Kount details every time.